 Lunch: Large salad with free-range organic chicken and lots of vegetables with olive oil and red wine vinegar

 Snack: One-ounce raw walnuts or Essential Bar, which is rich in anti-inflammatory omega-3 flax and chia seeds

 Dinner: Wild-caught salmon, sauteed spinach, quinoa.
-Fresh organic berries for dessert
+Organic berries for dessert

 7 Healthy Heart Tips

 Heart health starts with a healthy eating plan but also demands a healthy lifestyle.
 Many of these tips support heart health by balancing blood sugar as well as reducing heart disease factors including inflammation and oxidative stress.

 Healthy lifestyle tips include dietary modifications along with simple lifestyle changes.
 You don’t need to be perfect here.
 Research shows the 90-10 rule, where what you do 90 percent of the time for heart health, is most critical yet allows for some flexibility.

 Along with the diet plan above, these seven tips can help you create sustainable, lasting changes for heart health.